-The American National Standards Institute (ANSI) is on the cusp of implementing new standards for boom and scissor-type lifts which have significant implications for the construction, equipment rental and equipment sales industries.
+The American National Standards Institute (ANSI) is on the cusp of implementing new standards (ANSI Updates) for boom and scissor-type lifts which have significant implications for the construction, equipment rental and equipment sales industries.

 The new standards dictating design, calculations, safety requirements and test methods (A92.20- 201X) for aerial work platforms, now referred to as Mobile Elevating Work Platforms (MEWPs), are nearing implementation, according to the Scaffold & Access Industry Association (SAIA), which has been developing safety guides for the aerial platform industry for more than 35 years and is an accredited standards developer for ANSI.
 The updated safety and training standards (A92.22- 201X and A92.24- 201X) have been approved by the standards committee and are on hold for implementation until the design standards reach approval, according to the SAIA.
 The design standards haven’t reached approval due to six appeals during the appeal period, three of which requested hearings.
 Two of the three hearings have been conducted and the third, and final, hearing is scheduled for January 12.
 The appeal panel has 30 days to render a decision.
 Based on the decision, the proposed standard could either be sent to ANSI for final approval/implementation, or sent back out to the committee for further review.
 At this time, it appears as though the standards may be officially for publication in the spring of 2018.